 - 1. Office staff will attempt to contact one or both parents. - 2.
-If parents cannot be reached, designated persons in the child's file will be contacted. - 4.
+If parents cannot be reached, the Local Emergency Contact listed on the child's Emergency Card will be contacted. - 4.
 If a child needs urgent medical attention, an administrator will call 911. - 5.
 In the event a parent or guardian is not present and cannot be reached, St. Luke's Day School will follow the recommendation of 911 emergency personnel for treatment and/or transport to the emergency room.
 All expenses incurred are the responsibility of the parents.